US History Civil Rights Movement Quiz

 (a) It inspired global human rights movements.

-(d) It established labor rights for workers.
+(b) It established labour rights for workers.

 (a) Rosa Parks